Epoxide-Software/Mirrorpool/README.md

 ```

 ##Legal Information
 MirrorPool is licensed under the [LGPL2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
-Please see the `License.md` for more details.
+Please see the `LICENSE` for more details.

 ##Credits
 * [Darkhax](https://github.com/darkhax) - Maintainer of MirrorPool.